J Balvin Won't Settle For Anything Less Than World Domination

 Don't start with me / Because you've seen my face on the cover of Billboard / I don't leave your mind / Wherever you travel you've heard "Mi Gente."

 "Travel" is a key word here, speaking to the truly global reach Balvin hopes to achieve with his newest album, Vibras, which comes out on May 25.
-"We speak facts," Balvin tells Alt.Latino in an interview for this week's episode at the ritzy environs of the W Hotel in downtown Manhattan (you can listen to the full conversation at the audio link.)
+"We speak facts," Balvin tells Alt.Latino in an interview for this week's episode at the ritzy environs of a Manhattan hotel (you can listen to the full conversation at the audio link.)
 "If you really want to flex, you have to be real."
 The Balvin flexicon is full of words befitting his hypebeast persona, like "real," "moves" and Balvin's personal favorite, "vibes."

 "Every song is a different vibe," he says of the tracks on his latest release.
 The album adopts the catch-all word, it seems, to encompass the diversity of sounds that run the gamut of what J Balvin does best.
 On one end of the spectrum are standard reggaeton radio hits; on the other, a genre experiment that fuses the familiar dembow beat with R&B, flamenco and jazz simply because he can.
 Spiked-up summer jams like "Mi Gente" and "Machika" sit squarely in the middle.
 Maybe the project of world domination justifies the use of such a vague title, because Balvin plans to boldy go and where few Latin pop stars have gone — and stayed — before.